 \item \textbf{AI and Human Expert Calibration Process.} For calibration, we leverage three different MLLMs to answer each image-question pair independently.
 If any MLLM’s response differs from the initially generated answer, a human expert, an experienced doctor, intervenes to make the final judgment.
 Additionally, the expert reviews all images and QA pairs comprehensively to perform a final quality check and calibration.
 This combined AI-human validation ensures high accuracy and reliability of the dataset.

 \end{itemize}

-\textbf{Rationale for the step design.} Our CoT steps, (1) confirming the image’s nature (modality/examination type), (2) identifying key visual features, (3) drawing diagnostic conclusions, and (4) providing further medically informed analysis, are derived from clinician interviews and established theories of medical reasoning. \begin{itemize} \item \textbf{Validation via doctor interviews.} Before designing the CoT steps, we interviewed clinicians, radiologists, and sonographers from five hospitals.
-Most described their workflow as: identify the imaging modality, observe key features, draw core conclusions, and then perform additional analyses such as etiology or treatment planning.
-One doctor noted that intuition may guide an initial hypothesis, which is then verified through feature inspection.
+\textbf{Rationale for the Step Design.} Our CoT steps are derived from clinician interviews and established theories of medical reasoning.
+They consist of: (1) confirming the image’s nature (modality/examination type), (2) identifying key visual features, (3) drawing diagnostic conclusions, and (4) providing further medically informed analysis. \begin{itemize} \item \textbf{Validation via Doctor Interviews.} Before designing the CoT steps, we interview clinicians, radiologists, and sonographers from five hospitals.
+Most clinicians describe their workflow as: identify the imaging modality, observe key features, draw core conclusions, and then perform additional analyses such as etiology or treatment planning.
+Some clinicians note that intuition may guide an initial hypothesis, which is then verified through feature inspection.
 These findings support our chosen steps as both sufficient and necessary for medical reasoning.

-\item \textbf{Theoretical support from medical cognition.} Our CoT design draws on established cognitive models.
+\item \textbf{Theoretical Support from Medical Cognition.} Our CoT design draws on established cognitive models.
 (1) Hypothetico-deductive reasoning ~\citep{elstein1978medical}: Clinicians generate and iteratively test hypotheses; our steps follow this natural cycle.
 (2) Pattern recognition ~\citep{norman2007non}: Experienced doctors rapidly spot salient imaging patterns; our early focus on key features reflects this process.
 (3) Dual-process theory ~\citep{arvai2013thinking}: Intuitive and analytical reasoning interact; our annotations capture this by allowing preliminary intuitive judgments followed by feature-based verification and further analysis. \end{itemize}

-\textbf{CoT key steps Generation.} To ensure effective CoT in medical VQA that mirrors clinicians’ cognitive workflow from perception to judgment, we first leverage MLLMs to annotate CoT key steps, which then undergo repeated cycles of review, feedback, and revision by medical experts and students before senior experts confirm the final CoT annotations. \begin{itemize}
+\textbf{CoT Key Steps Generation.} To ensure effective CoT in medical VQA that mirrors clinicians’ cognitive workflow from perception to judgment, we first leverage MLLMs to annotate CoT key steps, which then undergo repeated cycles of review, feedback, and revision by medical experts and students before senior experts confirm the final CoT annotations. \begin{itemize}